Chester City F.C.: Rivals

 Chester had a long-running rivalry with Wrexham.
-The clubs were just 12 miles apart but separated by the border between England and Wales.
+The clubs were just 12 miles apart, but separated by the border between England and Wales.
 Wrexham edged the English–Welsh derby with 30 victories to Chester's 26 in Football League meetings.
-Between 1986 and 2005, the sides were in the same division in just one season (1994–95) but they were then Football League Two opponents in the three campaigns from 2005–06 to 2007–08.
-In 2009–10 the sides clashed again in the Conference National after Chester followed Wrexham out of the Football League, resulting in a 0–0 draw before the club was recently dissolved.
+Between 1986 and 2005, the sides were in the same division in one season (1994–95), but they were then Football League Two opponents in the three campaigns from 2005–06 to 2007–08.
+In 2009–10, the sides clashed again in the Conference National after Chester followed Wrexham out of the Football League, resulting in a 0–0 draw before the club was recently dissolved.

-Tranmere Rovers and Crewe Alexandra were traditionally strong rivals but Chester had not met either in a league game since the early 1990s.
+Tranmere Rovers and Crewe Alexandra were traditionally strong rivals, but Chester had not met either in a league game since the early 1990s.
 In recent times, a growing rivalry developed between Chester and Shrewsbury Town, following a series of controversial meetings.
 In November 2006, a large brawl broke out between players of both sides at the end of Chester's 2–1 defeat at Gay Meadow.

 Following an alleged biting incident on Stockport County striker Liam Dickinson, by Sean Hessey, commenced a short-lived rivalry with their Cheshire rivals.

 Macclesfield Town were county rivals with Chester.